 If you're not showing ROM in your Budget view

-We recommend taking advantage of this great feature, but it's not required.
-If you'd like to add ROM values to your budget view, see Add a ROM and RFQ Source Column to a Budget View (Next Gen).
+Procore recommends taking advantage of this feature, but it is NOT required.
+If you'd like to add ROM values to your budget view, see Add Change Event Columns to Budget View or Add Cost ROM, RFQ & Non-Commitment Cost Source Columns to a Budget View.

 Edit Views with ROMs